-Jose and Alma are married and have two children.
+▶ Jose and Alma are married and have two children.
 Jose and Alma have combined annual income of \$35,000.
 Jose's employer offers employee-only and family coverage.
 Employee-only insurance costs \$2,500 per year (7.1 percent of household income) and coverage for the entire family costs \$6,000 per year (17 percent of family income).
-Family coverage is considered affordable, even though it costs more than 9.5 percent of household income, because Jose's employeeonly insurance is affordable.
-The offer of affordable family coverage means that Jose, Alma and their children are not eligible for premium tax credits, even if they turn down the employer offer of family coverage and instead opt for employee-only coverage or no coverage at all.
+Family coverage is not considered affordable, because it costs more than 8.39 percent of household income.
+Because the family coverage offered is unaffordable, Alma is eligible for a premium tax credit, and if their children are not eligible for Medicaid or the Children's Health Insurance Program (CHIP), they would be eligible for a premium tax credit, too.

-If a family has multiple sources of insurance for which they have to pay multiple premiums, do those costs factor into the affordability test?
+If a family has multiple sources of insurance for which they pay multiple premiums, do those costs factor into the affordability test?

-No. Some families have to pay multiple premiums for multiple sources of insurance.
+No. Some families pay multiple premiums for multiple sources of insurance.
 For instance, each spouse may pay a premium for coverage under their respective employers' insurance and the children may be enrolled in CHIP for a premium.
-The affordability test for eligibility for premium tax credits is limited to the cost of employee-only coverage as compared to the household income, regardless of other insurance or medical costs the family may incur.
+The affordability test for eligibility for premium tax credits is limited to the cost of employer-sponsored coverage as compared to the household income, regardless of other insurance or medical costs the family may incur.